Juicern/luma/docs/Luma_TD.md

 );
 ```

-- Backend seeds a default `local-user` for compatibility but frontends should explicitly create a user during onboarding.
+- Backend seeds a default `local-user` for compatibility; production accounts are created ahead of time or via the admin API, while consumer clients simply log in and receive a session cookie.
 - Passwords are never stored in plaintext; the service hashes them (bcrypt in the MVP).

 ---